tigera-solutions/azure-hub-spoke-aks-egress-gateways/README.md

 }
 ```

-You can also manage the number of route announcements for Egress Gateway CIDRs by using Calico BGP Filters.
-The following BGPFilter allows the routing advertisements for our egress gateways.
+You can control the number of route announcements for Egress Gateway CIDRs by employing Calico BGP filters.
+The BGPFilter provided below enables the routing advertisements specifically for our egress gateways.

 ```sh
 kubectl apply -f - <<EOF